You are here: Home » Donate

 Named and designated fund:

-Harvey and Barbara Levin Memorial Fund purchases and refurbishes religious artifacts for the sanctuary
+Harvey and Barbara Levin Memorial Fund is for the purchase of religious objects and refurbishment of our Sanctuary.

 The Youth Engagement Endowment is used to increase opportunities for youth to engage with Judaism: supporting youth programs, education, scholarships, travel, and faculty professional development.